History of San Diego: Filipinos

 San Diego has historically been a popular destination for Filipino immigrants, and has contributed to the growth of its population.
 The first documentation of Filipinos arriving in San Diego, while part of the United States, occurred in 1903 when Filipino students arrived at State Normal School; they were followed as early as 1908 by Filipino Sailors serving in the United States Navy.
 Due to discriminatory housing policies of the time, the majority of Filipinos in San Diego lived downtown, around Market.
 Multiple businesses which catered to the Filipino community, both those who permanently lived in San Diego or who were migratory, existed in the area forming a hub to the Filipino American community, which lasted until at least the 1960s.
 Prior to World War II, due to anti-miscegenation laws, multi-racial marriages with Hispanic and Latino women were common, particularly with Mexicans.

-After World War II, the majority of Filipino Americans in San Diego were associated with the U.S. Navy in one form or another, even in the late 1970s and early 1980's more than half of Filipino babies born in the greater San Diego area were born at Balboa Naval Hospital.
+After World War II, the majority of Filipino Americans in San Diego were associated with the U.S. Navy in one form or another, even in the late 1970s and early 1980s more than half of Filipino babies born in the greater San Diego area were born at Balboa Naval Hospital.
 In 1949, the first Filipino American building was opened in San Diego by the Filipino American Veteran's Association.
 In the 1970s, the typical Filipino family consisted of a husband whose employment was connected to the military, and a wife who was a nurse; this continued into the 1990s.
 Many Filipino American veterans, after completing active duty, would move out of San Diego, to the suburbs of Chula Vista and National City.
 Filipinos concentrated in the South Bay; more affluent Filipino Americans moved into the suburbs of North County, particularly Mira Mesa (sometimes referred to as "Manila Mesa").
 Beginning in the late 1980s, the community experienced growth of gang activity, especially in South San Diego.
 A portion of California State Route 54 in San Diego is officially named the "Filipino-American Highway", in honor of the Filipino American Community.